-Human-centred design is a problem-solving process that begins with understanding the “human factors” and context surrounding a challenge and works directly with users — the intended clients or consumers of services — to develop solutions that are viable and appropriate in a given context.
+Human-centred design is a problem-solving process that begins with understanding the human factors and context surrounding a challenge.
+It requires working directly with users — the people who use the service or operate the solution — to develop new ideas that are viable and appropriate in their context.
 Designing for people and their everyday interactions helps uncover and solve the right problems using local capacities and resources.

 This Field Guide is focused on three specific things:

 A research methodology that focuses on the needs of people, no expert has more knowledge than a caregiver, nurse, or a community health worker about how to solve their most pressing problems.

 A design methodology that allows for innovative solutions and designing with — not for — the people we seek to serve.